web-music-score/wms/README.md

 .setTimeSignature("6/8")          // Set time signature of 6/8.
 .setTimeSignature("7/8", "2-2-3") // Set time signature of 7/8.
 Available beam groupings are "2-2-3" (default) and "3-2-2".
 .setTimeSignature("9/8")          // Set time signature of 9/8.
-.setTimeSignature(12, 8)          // Set time signature of 12/8 using number arguments beatCount and beatSize.
+.setTimeSignature(12, 8)          // Set time signature of 12/8 using number arguments.
 ```

 ### Set Tempo